AerynOS/dotcom/src/content/docs/blog/2025/07/11/Development update: os-tools/index.md

 With our recent transition from SerpentOS to AerynOS, we needed to update our build triple accordingly.
 This step has been [completed](https://github.com/AerynOS/os-tools/pull/450) in the background whilst allowing for seamless updates from older SerpentOS systems onto AerynOS based systems.
 This is part of a wider rebranding effort that is still on-going through our documentation site, repo READMEs and anywhere else we have an official presence.

 In this same area, whilst AerynOS currently only supports `x86_64` based devices, there is a desire to be able to target other system types longer term.
-One of our contributors has been experimenting with RISV-V so we have added [preliminary support](https://github.com/AerynOS/os-tools/pull/448) for this to support their testing.
+One of our contributors has been experimenting with RISV-V so we have added [preliminary support](https://github.com/AerynOS/os-tools/pull/448) for this to aid their testing.
 Don't expect to see AerynOS on RISC-V any time soon, but it's great to see our distro becoming a sandbox for fun and experimenting on alternative systems.

 ### Emul32 ELF Machine type migration